morukele/paystack-rs/README.md

 ## Installation

-`paystack-rs` uses the `reqwest` http client under the hood and the `tokio` runtime for async operations.
+`paystack-rs` uses the `reqwest` HTTP client under the hood and the `tokio` runtime for async operations.

 ```toml
 [dependencies]